Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Positive language entails being solutions-oriented instead of problem-oriented.

-For example, suppose a customer had a problem where they were unable to access an online training video due to a technical fault.
+For example, suppose a customer was unable to access an online training video due to a technical fault.

 A negative response to this complaint might be: